ghimele/shell-config/README.md

 ## Installation
 Follow the installation instructions from [Oh-My-Posh](https://github.com/JanDeDobbeleer/oh-my-posh) to install Oh-My-Posh

+- For Bash shell I've created a simple script [oh-my-posh-install.sh](scripts/oh-my-posh-install.sh)

+- For PowerShell do the following steps:
+  - [oh-my-posh-install.bat](scripts/oh-my-posh-install.bat) to install PowehShell 7 and Oh My Posh
+  - open the PoweShell prompt as Administrator and run [oh-my-posh-config.ps1](scripts/oh-my-posh-config.ps1)

 ## Prerequisites

 ⚠ **You should use a modern console** host like the official Windows Terminal to have a great terminal experience on Windows. ⚠